-The Academy knows that healthy friendships between students are helpful to the health of the Academy as a whole.
+Healthy friendships between students help the health of the Academy as a whole.
 The Academy encourages relationships between students that are noble and supportive of their overall moral and intellectual growth.

 However, in distinction to many other schools, the Academy does not view the formal organization of and sponsoring of social events as one of its primary jobs.

-The school will work together with the Parent Service Organization to plan and execute some student social events throughout the year.
+The school will work together with the PSO to plan and execute some student social events throughout the year.